-Although most browsers automatically accept cookies, you can choose whether or not to accept cookies via your browser's settings (often found in your browser's Tools or Preferences menu).
+Although most browsers automatically accept cookies, you can choose whether to accept cookies via the cookie consent banner or your browser’s settings (often found in your browser’s Tools or Preferences menu).
 If you wish to revoke your selection, you may do so by clearing your browser’s cookies, or by updating your preferences in the cookie banner.

 Further information about managing cookies can be found in your browser’s help file or through sites such as www.allaboutcookies.org.

 Below is a list of the types of cookies used on our web sites:

 Performance (i.e., User’s Browser)